How Long Does It Take To Buy A Car?

 - Shop several local dealerships for their best offers and pre-negotiate your deal

-The best estimates, which are only based on averages, is that if you have zero of the steps completed when arriving at the dealership, you can expect to spend around 5-6 hours buying EITHER a new or used car.
+The best estimates, which are only based on averages, is that if you have zero of the steps completed when arriving at the dealership, you can expect to spend around 5-6 hours buying a new car.
 If you line up some of the steps such as securing financing, pre-negotiating your price, and understanding your trade-in, you can probably knock that down to around 2 hours.

 How long does it take to get a new car from the factory?